manas1511200/manas1511200/README.md

 ## About Me

 I'm a systems enthusiast who loves diving deep into the world of computer architecture and operating systems.
-Coding, contributing to open-source projects, and collaborating with fellow developers are my passions.
+Coding, contributing to open-source projects\.

 -   **Interests:** ..
 -   **Currently Learning:** Expanding my knowledge in App Dev.